 If the funeral is going to be religious the burial will probably be preceded by a service in a church, cemetery chapel or gathered at the graveside.
 If a non religious funeral has been arranged the service will probably be held in the cemetery chapel or other secular venue.

 At the conclusion of the service, those wishing to attend the burial will follow behind the coffin to the graveside.
-Some mourners will not wish to attend the actual burial but of course that is their choice.
-Once all those who wish to be present have gathered around the open grave the words of committal will be said.
+Some mourners will choose not to attend the actual burial but once all those who wish to be present have gathered around the open grave, the words of committal will be said.

-At the conclusion of the service the bearer party will place the floral tributes near the grave for you to see; and you will be able to talk to, and draw support from the other mourners.
+At the conclusion of the service, the Pall Bearers will place the floral tributes near the grave for you to see; and you will be able to talk to, and draw support from the other mourners.